yuliniris/Quantitative-Finance-Projects/Optimal-Hedging/README.md

 ## Future Work
 - If real option datasets are accessible, redo the minimum variance delta hedging part.
 - Consider other methods to generate volatility surface.
-This is also one of my future research fields I am considering, namely using deep learning to forcast volatility surface or do calibrations.
+This is also one of my future research fields I am considering, namely using deep learning to forecast volatility surface or do calibrations.
+- Another direct approach is to generate option data from uniform distribution, and then do adjustment with term structure factor and skew or smile factors.

 ```